PostHog/internallinker/README.md

 ## Pre-requisites

-### installed stuff

-First, make sure you have some markdown blog posts in the /blog folder.
-These must have YAML front matter, that contains keywords Keywords should be split by commas (without spaces)
+First, make sure you have some markdown blog posts with keywords in their front matter (see `/example-posts` for the right format).
+Keywords should be split by commas (without spaces)

 Second, install any needed dependencies.